Best Schwinn Stationary Bikes Reviewed and Rated

 Dual-track LCD display

 25 level eddy current resistance

-The Schwinn 230 Recumbent Exercise Bike comes partly pre-assembled, allowing you to set it up very easily.
+The Schwinn 230 Recumbent Exercise Bike is almost fully assembled right out of the box, so you won't need to waste a lot of time setting it up.
 The bike’s computer allows you to store user information.
 This is used to track your workout activity and then provide feedback on the effectiveness of your workout session.
-There are 22 inbuilt programs on the computer that come with pre-set features and smooth transitions to help maximise your workout.
+There are 22 inbuilt programs in this exercise bike on the computer that come with pre-set features and smooth transitions to help maximize your workout.Read more

 A USB port is provided on the console, enabling you to connect and charge a mobile device.
 Built-in speakers allow you to listen to your favorite music while working out.
 You also get a fan with 3 different settings.
-There are 20 levels of resistance, controlled by a heavy duty perimeter weighted flywheel that gives a smooth, natural riding experience.
+There are 20 levels of resistance, controlled by a heavy-duty perimeter weighted flywheel that gives a smooth, natural riding experience.

 The ventilated, contoured seat provides robust back support.
 It is completely adjustable in fore/aft positioning by way of a sliding seat rail, allowing it to accommodate a range of body sizes.
-The ergonomically designed pedal and handle bar placements allow you to ride for maximum efficiency with minimum discomfort.
+The ergonomically designed pedal and handlebar placements allow you to ride for maximum efficiency with minimum discomfort.

 A shortcoming with the 230 is that you can only set up profiles for a maximum of two users.

-The AD2 Airdyne exercise bike provides you with infinite levels of resistance to provide a constant challenge.
+The AD2 Airdyne Schwinn exercise bike provides you with infinite levels of resistance to provide a constant challenge.
 The AD2 has a synchronized arm and leg motion, providing a true upper and lower body combined workout.
 The simple to use LCD console shows speed, rpm, distance, time and calories.
 The bike is lightweight (total packing weight is 96 pounds) and has wheels for convenient transportation.Read more